opencog/opencog/opencog/nlp/aiml/README.md

 ### TODO
-* OpenPsi duallink is returning too much -- i.e. it includes matches to the action.
+* OpenPsi DualLink is returning too much -- i.e. it includes matches to the action.
 We really only want matches to the context only.
   An extended version of the `get-pattern-rules` tool could do this kind of filtering.
 Review with Amen, maybe open bug report.
+* AIML -- implicit * at end of sentence, can be NULL.
+  (I guess globbing should wrk with that...?)
 * AIML -- thatstar and topicstar not handled.
 * AIML HR -- in a session, never say the same thing twice!
   Done -- for just one sentence .. ask Vytas about more.